SteveLauC/Notes/database/Database_System_Concepts/Ch14_Indexing.md

    > The defs in the book seem to be wrong.

+   > Visualzation of Open Hashing: https://www.cs.usfca.edu/~galles/visualization/OpenHash.html

+   > Visualization of Closed Hashing: https://www.cs.usfca.edu/~galles/visualization/ClosedHash.html

    They are 2 different hashing schemas, and the difference between them is how they deal with collision.

-   In Open Hashing, we have an array, with each item is a linked list that is used to store entries that have the same hash value.
+   In Open Hashing, we have an array, with each item is a linked list that is used to store entries that have the same hash value (collision).

    > This is how `HashMap` works
    >
-   > And you can infer that Open Hashing is more popular.
+   > And we can infer that Open Hashing is more popular.

    For Closed Hashing, we only have that array, in my data structure class, I have learned some ways to handle collision using just the array, they